Performance Appraisal Tips Help Page

 Use of Books and Software for Performance Appraisals

-There are a number of low cost paper backs that can be handed out to the managerial staff to help them with thier appraisals.
-See the list on in the left hand column for books from Amazon.
+There are a number of low cost paper backs that can be handed out to the managerial staff to help them with their appraisals.
+Click here for performance appraisal books from Amazon.

 For those needing help with other areas, visit other related web sites by the author as follows: